tangentyh/notes-of-tan/docs/backend/java/javaBasics.md

      ```
    - `VarHandle` — tbd

+#### Dynamically-Computed CallSite and Constant

-1. `invokedynamic` — dynamically-computed call sites
+1. dynamically-computed call sites — `invokedynamic` instruction
    ```
    22: invokedynamic #4,  0              // InvokeDynamic #0:test:(II)Ljava/util/function/Predicate;
    #4 = InvokeDynamic      #0:#31         // #0:test:(II)Ljava/util/function/Predicate;
    #31 = NameAndType        #46:#47        // test:(II)Ljava/util/function/Predicate;
    ```
+   - `#4 = InvokeDynamic`
    - `#0`: bootstrap method — each `invokedynamic` instruction statically specifies its own bootstrap method as a constant pool reference
    - `#31 = NameAndType` — like `invokestatic` and other invoke instructions, specifies the invocation's name and method type descriptor
    - linkage
      - initial unlinked state — no target method for the instruction to invoke; it is linked just before first execution
      - link `invokedynamic` to a `CallSite` — by calling a bootstrap method which is given the static information content of the call, and which must produce a `CallSite`

-1. `CONSTANT_Dynamic` tagged constants in constant pool — dynamically-computed constants
+1. dynamically-computed constants — `CONSTANT_Dynamic` tagged constants in constant pool
-   - `CONSTANT_Dynamic` contents — like `InvokeDynamic`
+   - `CONSTANT_Dynamic` contents — like the `InvokeDynamic` above
      - bootstrap method
-     - `NameAndType` — like `getstatic` and the other field reference instructions, specifies the constant's name and field type descriptor
+     - `NameAndType` — like `getstatic` instruction and the other field reference instructions, specifies the constant's name and field type descriptor
    - linkage — similar to `invokedynamic`, resolve to a value of declared type
    - `InvokeDynamic` and `CONSTANT_Dynamic` — a `CONSTANT_Dynamic` is to a `InvokeDynamic` like a `CONSTANT_Fieldref` is to a `CONSTANT_Methodref`